 Mint’s robust selection of reading materials has plenty to offer the curious.
 I think providing users with personal finance education should be a staple of any money-related site.

 Mint is a product of Intuit (the folks behind TurboTax and

 Ample security features, including:

 - Receive codes via text and email confirming your identity

-- Create your own security questions
+- Create your security questions

 - Receive notification of account changes

-Mint is also “read-only.”
+Mint is “read-only.”
 There’s no transferring of money.
-Because there’s no money being exchanged, all Mint can do is download your transactions.
+Because there’s no money exchanged, all Mint can do is download your transactions.

 Mint isn’t the only budgeting app on the market.
 I’m a fan of anything that helps improve your financial situation.
 If you find their offerings disagreeable, there are alternatives.